shannonlynne/PhiRedactor/README.md

 In the backend, I use a class called PhiRegexService.
 Inside that, I defined several regular expressions that detect common PHI (Protected Health Information).

-Each regex is designed to match real-world formats as accurately as possible while minimizing false positives.
+Each regex is designed the sample format as accurately as possible while minimizing false positives.
 The service processes line-by-line and supports both labeled and unlabeled data.
-If a label (like Name:) is detected, only the value is redacted, not the field name.
+If a label (like "Name:") is detected, only the value is redacted, not the field name.
 For unlabeled data, full-line redaction will occur based on pattern matches.

 The code loops through those patterns and swaps any matches with [REDACTED].
 This is a very basic design but it is fast and readable.
-It’s not designed to cover all PHI or all file formats, but it works well for structured .txt files with field labels.
+It’s not designed to cover other known PHI or all file formats, but it works well for structured .txt files with field labels followed by a colon.

 In the real world, this would a subset of what would need to be done for the the different file formats and setup.
 This is where I drew the line due to time constraints.